 With Healthy Start, you get free vouchers every week to spend on milk, plain fresh and frozen fruit and vegetables, and infant formula milk.
 You can also get free vitamins.

-Find out more on the NHS Healthy Start website (opens in a new window).
+Find out more about NHS Healthy Start.